rayan-rtx/repo-for-testing/README.md

 ### Special Role Rules

-Roles assigned to users cannot be deleted.
+Roles assigned to users cannot be deleted :

 ```php
 if ($role->users->count()) {